eclipse-tractusx/knowledge-agents/provisioning/README.md

 The [Ontop CLI](https://ontop-vkg.org/tutorial/endpoint/endpoint-cli.html) is a Java/Spring application which must be extended with an appropriate JDBC driver and that can host only one endpoint per port.
 We have hence extended the original docker entrypoint scripting [resources](resources/entrypoint.sh) such that multiple endpoints and ports can be hosted in a single container.
 The following environment properties which were originally single-valued can now be set to arrays (where the last entry behaves as the original process to which the container liveness checks are tied to):
 * ONTOP_PORT - a list of port numbers to bind the services in the container to
-* ONTOP_ONTOLOGY_FILE - a list of local RDF resources (XML or TTL format) which describe the used (domain/use case) ontology. see the [Catena-X Ontology Repository](http://github.com/catenax-ng/product-ontology).
-For better performance, it is not recommended to include the complete Catena-X Ontology (ontology.ttl) but rather include one of the [Catena-X Use Case Ontology Folder](http://github.com/catenax-ng/product-ontology/tree/main/usecase)
+* ONTOP_ONTOLOGY_FILE - a list of local RDF resources (XML or TTL format) which describe the used (domain/use case) ontology. see the [Catena-X Ontology](https://w3id.org/catenax/ontology).
+For better performance, it is not recommended to include the complete Catena-X Ontology, but rather include one from the [Catena-X Use Case Folder](https://w3id.org/catenax/ontology/)
 * ONTOP_MAPPING_FILE - a list of mapping files connecting RDF triples with SQL commands/columns either using OBDA or R2RML format
 * ONTOP_PROPERTIES_FILE - a list of properties with settings which influence the runtime (e.g. jdbc connection strings and reconfigurations of Ontops internal factories)
 * ONTOLOGY_PORTAL_FILE - only needed if web uis for testing the endpoints including some sample queries should be exposed to